Anasyrma: Apotropaic effect of nakedness

 According to folklore, women lifted their skirts to chase off enemies in Ireland and China.
 A story from The Irish Times (September 23, 1977) reported a potentially violent incident involving several men, which was averted by a woman exposing her genitals to the attackers.
 According to Balkan folklore, when it rained too much, women would run into the fields and lift their skirts to scare the gods and end the rain.
 Maimonides also mentions this ritual to ward off the rain while expressing his disapproval.
 Stripping away clothing was perceived as creating a "raw" state closer to nature than society, facilitating interaction with supernatural entities.
 In Jean de La Fontaine's Nouveaux Contes (1674), a demon is repulsed by the sight of a woman lifting her skirt.
 Associated carvings, called sheela na gigs, were common on medieval churches in northern Europe and the British Isles.

 In some nations of Africa, a woman stripping naked and displaying herself is still considered a curse and a means to ward off evil.

-In Nigeria, during mass protests against the petroleum industry, women threatened to disrobe, leading ChevronTexaco, wishing to avoid the shame this gesture would bring on the company in the eyes of local residents, to strike a deal with the community to provide needed services.
-Leymah Gbowee threatened to strip naked to prevent being arrested as she and other women surrounded the courtroom where peace negotiations were taking place during the Second Liberian Civil War.
+In Nigeria in 2002, during mass protests against the petroleum industry, women threatened to disrobe; this led ChevronTexaco, wishing to avoid the shame this gesture would bring on the company in the eyes of local residents, to strike a deal with the community to provide needed services.

+In 2003, Leymah Gbowee threatened to strip naked to prevent being arrested as she and other women surrounded the courtroom where peace negotiations were taking place during the Second Liberian Civil War.
 The warlords and generals at the negotiating table, fearing the curse that would befall them should they witness her nakedness, retreated back to the conference room.
 The women maintained their protest for two more weeks, until the negotiations finally reached a peace settlement, an episode depicted in the 2008 documentary film Pray the Devil Back to Hell.